mozilla-ai/lm-buddy/docs/source/index.rst

 Welcome to the documentation!
 ====================================
-LM Buddy is a library of tools for managing the finetuning and evaluation lifecycle of open-source large language models, using YAML-based configs and CLI primitives as input to jobs for Ray on Kubernetes.
+LM Buddy is a collection of jobs for finetuning and evaluating open-source (large) language models.
+The library makes use of YAML-based configuration files as inputs to CLI commands for each job, and tracks job inputs/outputs with [Weights & Biases](https://docs.wandb.ai/) artifacts.

 Getting Started
 ---------------